Top

 Almost every trust starts as one of these two foundational types:

 • Irrevocable trust.
-Once created, it generally cannot be modified or terminated by the grantor.
-It is used for asset protection, qualifying for government benefits (like Medicaid), and reducing estate taxes.
+Once created, it generally can’t be modified or terminated by the grantor.
+It’s used for asset protection, qualifying for government benefits such as Medicaid, and reducing estate taxes.

 • Focused Practice That Protects Your Legacy